 Your API key - ?api_key=

-Your browser will prompt you to enter your API keys - you can get those on your account page.
-Copy them by clicking the little clipboard in the "Key(s)" section, then paste them at the end of your API call.
+Your browser will prompt you to enter your API key - you can get that on your account page.
+Copy the API key by clicking the little clipboard in the "Key(s)" section, then paste it at the end of your API call.

 All you need to do is copy and paste the keys in and you have authenticated over HTTPS.
 When you do, you will see the result of your API call - the current close price for Apple's stock.
 Later, your application will do this part with code instead of copy and paste.

 By varying the data type, the ticker, and the item, you can use the API to call many different pieces of data from Intrinio's database for thousands of securities in numerous formats.
 Read our tutorial for more information about making API calls via browser, command line, code, and SDKs.
 The API Explorer is a great tool that will help you build API calls.

 Our help page has links to the various tag lookup pages in our documentation, including the data tag directory which includes all of the tags for Intrinio's various data types.
 You can use the Security Master to search Intrinio's coverage and find the unique identifiers you need for the securities you are interested in.

 If you prefer a video overview, we have one for your viewing pleasure:

 Once you have made a few sample API calls and taken a look at the tools Intrinio offers for developers, you might also want to check out this article that explains paging with the Intrinio API.
 When you start making API calls for more data, you'll have to "page" through the results.

 While sample stock API calls are included in the API documentation, it can be useful to see a few together to get an idea of the breadth of data types available through Intrinio.
 Once you learn the format of a few data types, it's easy to change the building blocks of the API call to get a different piece of data, especially if you use the API Explorer.